What is a Guardian ad Litem?

 Why are there volunteer GALs?

-In South Carolina, children do not normally go to court.
-That means that children are not present when decisions about whether or not they return home, or other decisions about their futures are being made.
+In South Carolina, children do not normally go to court in abuse and neglect cases.
+That means children are not present when decisions about their future, including whether or not they return home, are being made.
 GAL volunteers bridge that gap and tell the judge what the child wants, without having to traumatize them in a courtroom setting.

 You may fill out the Volunteer Inquiry Form.
 If you prefer to speak with someone, please contact your county office or call 1-800-277-0113 to learn more and get started.